 Position Title: Housing Resource Specialist

-Immediate Supervisor: Housing Programs Specialist
+Hours: 40/Week Immediate Supervisor: Housing Program Specialist

 Essential Function of the Job:

-Complete intakes on eligible households and work with program participants to develop and implement a client based housing plan, which will assist in the attainment of safe housing and support systems for participants and their children.
+Complete intakes on eligible households and work with program participants to develop and implement a client-based housing plan, which will assist in the attainment of safe housing and support systems for participants and their children.
 Provide client centered case management services that will focus on self-sufficiency.
 The Housing Resource Specialist will also administer payment requests for rent, utilities, deliverable fuels and other basic needs as they relate to housing sustainability.

 Examples of Work:

 (Any one position may not include all of the duties listed, nor do the listed examples include all tasks which may be found in the positions of this class.)

 - Complete intake for individuals who may be homeless or at risk of becoming homeless.

 - Assess client eligibility for programs that provide emergency basic needs assistance for items including rent, rental arrearages, utility assistance, motel stays, and others.